Find Full Text of Citation

 LibX saves you time.

 Harvard LibX is a browser add-on that allows you to link quickly from content found on the web to access via the Harvard Library’s catalog, e-journals and e-resources.
-Use the LibX search boxes to quickly search HOLLIS or HOLLIS Classic, Harvard's e-journal and e-resource lists, Citation Linker, Google Scholar and more.
-With LibX you can highlight text on a web page and right-click to search it as keywords, title, author or subject words in HOLLIS or Google Scholar.
+Use the LibX search boxes to quickly search HOLLIS+ (includes articles) or HOLLIS Classic, Harvard's e-journal and e-resource lists, Journals Search, Google Scholar and more.
+With LibX you can highlight text on a web page and right-click to search it as keywords, title, author or subject words in HOLLIS+ or Google Scholar.

 LibX saves you money.